default search action

 - Nariman Farsad, Andrew W. Eckford, Satoshi Hiyama, Yuki Moritani:

 Autonomy in excitation transfer via optical near-field interactions and its implications for information networking.
-189-195 - Nora Garralda, Ignacio Llatser, Albert Cabellos-Aparicio, Eduard Alarcón, Massimiliano Pierobon:
+189-195 - Nora Garralda, Ignacio Llatser, Albert Cabellos-Aparicio, Eduard Alarcón, Massimiliano Pierobon

 Diffusion-based physical channel identification in molecular nanonetworks.
 196-204 - Daniele Miorandi:

 A stochastic model for molecular communications.
-205-212 - Laura Galluccio, Sergio Palazzo, Giuseppe Enrico Santagati:
+205-212 - Laura Galluccio

 Modeling signal propagation in nanomachine-to-neuron communications.
 213-222 - Dogu Arifler: